 - a.
-If gates are proposed, the locations, dimensions and operations shall be reviewed by the FPA. - b.
+If gates are proposed, the locations, dimensions and operations shall be reviewed by the FPA. - b. b.
 All gates shall be located such that stopped emergency vehicles do not impede the public right-of-way. - c.
+All gates will allow for a minimum of 14' driving surface and be clear of all obstructions. - de.
 Fire department personnel shall have ready access to locking mechanisms on any gate that restricts access or the gate should be constructed to "break away."